SAIKIRANN226/Aws-DevOps-Notes/Overview.md

 - What is terraform and why it is used ?
 In how many ways we configured our project ?
 Why we prefer ansible as configuration management while configuring the big project ?
 - Why we din't prefer manual configuration over Ansible and Shellscript ?
 - What are the advantages of Terraform ?
 V, C, A, I, C, A, M, H
 - What is Inventory management in terraform ?
-It is about tracking all the infrastructure resources which terraform provisions and manages using terraform state file (Terraform.tfstate).
-This state file acts like a inventory.
+It is about tracking all the infrastructure resources which terraform has created and manage the infra using terraform state file (Terraform.tfstate).
+This state file acts like an inventory.
 When you terraform plan (or) apply.
 It will compare your desired state with current state.
 - What is declarative in terraform and How to setup and install terraform ?
 - Install 'hashicorp terraform extension' to get colors.
 - How to get authentication to AWS to push the created infra ? aws CLI install
 - You can install aws cli in two ways ?
 One is regular method of downloading aws cli software and run the file in windows laptop.
 Another one is just run the shown commands in cmd from the internet.
-- How to test wether the aws CLI is installed (or) not in cmd and gitbash ? aws --version
+- How to test wether the aws CLI is installed (or) not in cmd and gitbash ? 'aws --version'
 - If credentials are not found then do 'aws configure' before that you need to create terraform administrator user in IAM (or) use existing secret and access keys.
-- Where this credentials like Secret-key and Access-key will be saved ? .aws folder
+- Where this credentials like Secret-key and Access-key will be saved ? '.aws' folder
 - What is the syntax of terrafrom to create any resources and what we call this syntax of terraform ?
 - What is the importance of provider in terraform and what is the extension of terraform to save ?
 - Where to run the terraform commands in gitbash ?
 Wherever .tf files exist
 - What are the terraform commands and what is their functionality ?
 - What is variable syntax ?
 Is really data-type in variable syntax is important ?
 NO!
 - Go through this https://github.com/daws-76s/terraform
-- We can also give Access-key and Secret-keys under region to get the authentication to AWS in provider section, but its not safe to do.
+- We can also give Access-key and Secret-keys under region to get the authentication to AWS in provider section but its not safe to do.
 Thats why we downloaded 'aws CLI' to authenticate.
-- So Dont push the Access-key and Secret-key to the github (or) internet for safety reasons.
+So Dont push the Access-key and Secret-key to the github (or) internet for security reasons.
 - Go through the all files in Terraform folder in VS.

 ### Session-26